tytydraco/yessleep/out/Quite_Contrary_Part_Two.md

 The First Journal;

 I am grateful for the presents I received from Papa on my eleventh birthday, but I was unable to get them before he died since he died last spring, and my birthday is in the summer.
-As I write this, my granny gave me this journal, but what papa gave me was genuinely lovely.
+As I write this, my grandmother gave me this journal, but what Papa gave me was genuinely lovely.

 Papa had given me a huge, lovely picture of a lady who resembled me but was older, tending to her garden, with Papa in the background gazing over her.
 Another porcelain doll that arrived with the artwork is another likeness of myself, even clothed in my favorite yellow garment with a magnificent bow that binds her lovely red tresses back.
 My papa's handwriting was scribbled on the bottom of her foot, Mary.
 Both the woman in the artwork and the doll have my name.